pedromsantos/AGILE-TECHICAL-PRACTICES-mentoring-program/README.md

 ### Object Oriented Design (OOD)

-In this module, we move beyond the basic concepts of OOD (encapsulation, inheritance, and polymorphism) and use TDD to create more complex programs using OOD. we also introduce Acceptance tests.
+In these sessions, we move beyond the basic concepts of OOD (encapsulation, inheritance, and polymorphism) and use TDD to create more complex programs using OOD. we also introduce Acceptance tests.

 - Object calisthenics
 - Code smells